sparkflows/sparkflows-docs/docs/installation/installation/linux-install.rst

 Linux Installation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Sparkflows can run independently on a machine since we package Apache Spark along with it.
-It can also be connected to a Spark cluster to submit jobs.
+Sparkflows can be installed to run natively on Linux machines using the binary bundled as a TAR.
+It can also be connected to a Spark cluster to submit jobs to cluster.

 Prerequisites